Venafi/venafips/docs/functions/Invoke-VcCertificateAction.md

 ### ID
 ## OUTPUTS

-### When using retire and recover, PSCustomObject with the following properties:
+### For most, but not all actions, PSCustomObject with the following properties:
-###     CertificateID - Certificate uuid
+###     certificateID - Certificate uuid
-###     Success - A value of true indicates that the action was successful
+###     success - A value of true indicates that the action was successful
+###     error - error message if we failed
 ## NOTES
 If performing a renewal and subjectCN has more than 1 value, only the first will be submitted with the renewal.